-LOK – THE KUNSTZONE (Art Zone) IN THE LOKREMISE
+LOK – THE KUNSTZONE (Art Space) IN THE LOKREMISE

 The Kunstzone in the Lokremise, the second «venue» of the Kunstmuseum, serves as a culture lab for contemporary art.
 It is part of the Lokremise cultural center, which was opened in 2010 by the Canton of St. Gallen.
 The immediate proximity to cinema and dance/theater opens fascinating synergies, while the raw character of the interior space enables process-oriented exhibitions along with «Artist-in-Residence» projects.